sriramkswamy/watchandcodejs/source/_posts/2016-08-17-Introduction.md

 I have also tried to add links to the actual videos whenever and wherever possible.

+The most important point is reading the code blocks.
+Every result of the code will start with `> ` symbol, which is the prompt for the [Node JS](https://nodejs.org/en/) REPL.
+All the code blocks are evaluated using the same Node JS REPL.
+So, there might be a few differences as to how it is seen on the Google Chrome console.

 ## About the course

 These are a few links motivating and discussing the need for the course.
 If you haven't taken the course yet, these videos might be a good place to start.